-Other: Group work: Students actively participate in pairs and/or groups to complete classroom exercises and to practice and demonstrate understanding of content covered in class.
+Other: Group work: Students actively participate in pairs and/or groups to complete classroom exercises.
 Peer review: Students review and critique each other's writing.
 Practical: Students practice and apply learned material through a variety of interactive reading and writing exercises.